Overview

 Professional Resources

 Hospitals should have a lactation consultant on staff.
-You can request a lactation consultant stop by for a visit and spend a few minutes with you checking your baby’s latch, give you some alternative positions, and help you troubleshoot any early signs of issues.
-Birth centers may have a lactation consultant on staff or at least someone knowledgeable about breastfeeding.
-Midwives tend to be educated and can also assist with you establishing breastfeeding after birth.
+You can request a lactation consultant stop by for a visit and spend a few minutes checking your baby’s latch, giving you alternative positions, and helping you troubleshoot any early signs of issues.
+Birth centers may have a lactation consultant or someone knowledgeable about breastfeeding.
+Midwives tend to be educated and can also assist with establishing breastfeeding after birth.

-Once you are home with your baby going to a breastfeeding support group can give you access to expertise and assistance.
-Plus, meeting other mothers who are also going through challenges can make a big difference in your confidence and make you feel supported.
+Once you are home with your baby, going to a breastfeeding support group can give you access to expertise and assistance.
+Plus, meeting other mothers who are also going through challenges can boost your confidence and make you feel supported.
 La Leche League is a great starting point for finding a support group in your area.
 Also, check with your birth venue or your doctor or midwife for recommendations for support groups.

 You can mitigate or correct nearly any issue if you want to resolve it and continue breastfeeding.
-The key is not trying to power through issues on your own and seeking help.
+The key is not trying to power through issues alone and seeking help.
 Educating yourself, seeking professional advice, or attending a support group can fast-track fixing issues.

 Lack of Support

 From an evolutionary perspective, breastfeeding was critical for survival.
-Before the advent of infant formula, if a mother could not breastfeed her baby, she needed to find another woman who could do it.
+Before the advent of infant formula, if a mother could not breastfeed her baby, she needed to find another woman who could.
 Breastfeeding infants wasn’t optional; it was the norm and necessary.

-It can be more challenging to deal with a lack of support within your community or workplace.
+Dealing with a lack of support within your community or workplace can be more challenging.
 If you are uncomfortable breastfeeding in public, you can always find a secluded place to feed your baby or utilize a cover or nursing clothing to be more discreet.
 The more mothers normalize breastfeeding in public, the more communities will support and accept it.
 The key to getting support from your employer is hashing out all of the details of pumping at work.
 The people in your life are more likely to support your breastfeeding when you have made it clear this is important and a priority for you.
 The more confidence you have about breastfeeding, the easier this is.

 Returning to Work

-Another reason many mothers stop breastfeeding early or supplement formula is because they need to return to work and cannot keep up with their baby’s demands and pump milk.
+Another reason many mothers stop breastfeeding or supplement formula is because they need to return to work and cannot keep up with their baby’s demands and pump milk.
 If you are planning to pump, it is essential to understand the pumping-breastfeeding relationship.
 The most efficient way to remove milk from your breasts is to breastfeed.
-An electric pump, even a hospital-grade pump, will not do as great of a job as your baby.
+An electric or hospital-grade pump will not do as great a job as your baby.
 However, a pump can still do a pretty good job and will work in the absence of your baby.

 Getting Pregnant

-Some moms that get pregnant decide to quit breastfeeding or feel like they need to stop breastfeeding due to their pregnancy.
+Some moms who get pregnant decide to quit breastfeeding or feel like they need to stop breastfeeding due to their pregnancy.
 You always have the option to discontinue breastfeeding if you do not wish to continue, and you can continue nursing if you are pregnant.
-One of the raised concerns is that nipple stimulation causes the release of oxytocin which can trigger contractions.
-A systematic review did not find a significant difference in the numbers of premature births between mothers who were breastfeeding or not.
+One of the raised concerns is that nipple stimulation causes the release of oxytocin, which can trigger contractions.
+A systematic review did not find a significant difference in the number of premature births between mothers who were breastfeeding and those who were not.
 Kelly Mom has several articles and resources on breastfeeding during pregnancy.
 It may also be helpful to work with a doctor or midwife who supports your choice to breastfeed during pregnancy if that is your goal.

 Finding the Right Solution for You

 You always have the choice to supplement or cease breastfeeding at any time for any reason.
 Any amount of time your baby is getting breastmilk will benefit them greatly.
 Breastmilk and formula are not mutually exclusive.
 You can supplement with formula and continue to provide the benefits of breastmilk at some feedings.
 You have to find solutions that are right for you and your baby.
 Whatever your goal is, I hope the information in this article helps you in your breastfeeding journey.
-See the episode on weaning from breastfeeding for guidance and tips when you are ready to stop.
 See this page for all breastfeeding resources, episodes, and articles.

 Thank you to the amazing companies that have supported this episode.